zemn-me/monorepo/README.md

 To use the Rust rules, add the following to your `WORKSPACE` file to add the external repositories for the Rust toolchain:

-The rules are under active development, as such the lastest commit on the master branch should be used.

 ```python
 http_archive(
     name = "io_bazel_rules_rust",